Why Most People Never Escape Mediocrity (Even When They Try)

 - Researching solutions

 And on the surface, this can feel like progress.
-It creates a sense of movement, as if things are already shifting.
+It creates the feeling that things are already beginning to move in a new direction.

 Why Some People Eventually Escape Mediocrity

-People who eventually manage to escape mediocrity don’t necessarily rely on more motivation.
+People who eventually manage to escape mediocrity don’t necessarily have more motivation than everyone else.

-In most cases, they shift something deeper in how they approach change itself:
+In most cases, they change something deeper in the way they approach growth and change:

-- They tolerate discomfort for longer without interpreting it as failure
+- They stay with discomfort longer instead of treating it as failure

-- They stop waiting for the “perfect moment” of readiness
+- They stop waiting for the “perfect moment” when they finally feel ready

-- They act even when outcomes feel uncertain
+- They take action even when the outcome feels uncertain

 - They build systems instead of depending on mood or motivation